I love this article in last week’s The New York Times about the growing use of AI tools across the construction industry 🚧.

 Photo of Dennis Garcia Dennis Garcia

-Dennis Garcia is an Assistant General Counsel for Microsoft Corporation based in Chicago.
+Dennis Garcia serves as Vice-President & General Counsel for Litera based in Chicago.
 He practices at the intersection of law, technology and business.
-Prior to joining Microsoft, Dennis worked as an in-house counsel for Accenture and IBM.
+Prior to joining Litera, Dennis held senior in-house counsel roles at Microsoft, Accenture and IBM.

-Dennis Garcia is an Assistant General Counsel for Microsoft Corporation based in Chicago.
+Dennis Garcia serves as Vice-President & General Counsel for Litera based in Chicago.
 He practices at the intersection of law, technology and business.
-Prior to joining Microsoft, Dennis worked as an in-house counsel for Accenture and IBM.
+Prior to joining Litera, Dennis held senior in-house counsel roles at Microsoft, Accenture and IBM.

 Dennis received his B.A. in Political Science from Binghamton University and his J.D. from Columbia Law School.
 He is admitted to practice in New York, Connecticut and Illinois (House Counsel).
-Dennis is a Fellow of Information Privacy, a Certified Information Privacy Professional/United States and a Certified Information Privacy Technologist with the International Association of Privacy Professionals.
-Please follow Dennis on Twitter @DennisCGarcia and on his It’s AI All the Time Blog.
+Please follow Dennis on X @DennisCGarcia and on his It’s AI All the Time Blog.